Summit, New Jersey: Geography

 According to the United States Census Bureau, the city had a total area of 6.05 square miles (15.66 km^{2}), including 5.99 square miles (15.52 km^{2}) of land and 0.05 square miles (0.13 km^{2}) of water (0.84%).
 It is about 20 mi west of Manhattan.

 Springfield Avenue is the city's main street.

 Unincorporated communities, localities and place names located partially or completely within the city include Brantwood Park and Tall Oaks.

 It is bordered to the northeast by Millburn in Essex County, to the northwest by Chatham Borough and Chatham Township, both in Morris County, to the west by New Providence, to the southwest by Berkeley Heights, to the south by Mountainside and to the southeast by Springfield Township.

+Climate

+Summit has warm, humid summers and cold winters typical of northern New Jersey.
+July is the warmest month, with average high temperatures around 84°F (29°C) and lows near 69°F (21°C), while January is the coldest, with highs around 38°F (3°C) and lows near 25°F (−4°C).
+The city receives approximately 45 inches (1,150 mm) of precipitation a year, distributed fairly evenly across the seasons, along with an estimated 44 inches (112 cm) of snow in a typical winter, most of which falls in January and February.

 Demographics

 The city has long been popular with traders, investment bankers, and money managers, with nearly 20% of Summit's residents working in finance and real estate.
 One report said that Manhattan's financial elite prefers living in Summit because of large houses, great schools, and NJ Transit's rail link to Manhattan's financial district.